 What If My Claim Is Denied?

 If your claim for benefits is denied by your employer’s insurance provider, you can file a petition with the Mississippi Workers’ Compensation Commission.
 This will include a hearing and a written decision made by a workers’ comp judge.
-When it comes to this point, it is especially important to consult with a Mississippi workers’ compensation attorney.
+When it comes to this point, it is especially important to consult with a Mississippi workers’ compensation attorney, like those at Haug, Farrar & Franco, PLLC.
 They will know exactly what to do and guide you through the process of pursuing the path that will most likely lead to maximum benefits for you.